 where $\E(|R_t|^2|X_t)=O(\Delta t^3)$ and $I_{(i,j)}=\int_0^{\Delta t}\int_0^{s_1}dW_{s_2}^idW_{s_1}^j$.
 When we create estimates of $\mu^i(X_t)$ and $\Sigma^{i,j}(X_t)$, the expansions (\ref{eq:StrongDrift}) and (\ref{eq:StrongDiff}) will be useful in bounding the variance of these two estimates.

-\begin{remark} For the expansions, it is implicit that we must assume that all (up to the necessary order) of the coefficient functions, $L^{a_1}L^{a_2}...L^{a_n}f$, satisfy the integrability requirements with respect to the multiple Ito integrals set forth in chapter five of \cite{kloeden1992stochastic}.
-Additionally, we will also assume that the remainder terms will be square integrable with respect to the ergodic measure.
+\begin{remark} For the expansions, it is implicit that we must assume that all (up to the necessary order) of the coefficient functions, $L^{a_1}L^{a_2}...L^{a_n}f$, satisfy the requirements with respect to the multiple Ito integrals set forth in chapter five of \cite{kloeden1992stochastic}.
+The conditions set forth are necessary for the Ito-Taylor expansions to be valid locally.

+Additionally, we will also need to assume that the remainder terms will be square integrable with respect to the ergodic measure.
 In particular, we will assume

 in the weak expansion and